slackhq/slack-api-docs/page_unfurling.md

 These flags are mutually exclusive, the `unfurl_links` flag has no effect on media content.

+There is one notable exception to these rules: we never unfurl links where the label is a complete substring of your URL minus the protocol.
+This is so a paragraph of text can contain domain names or abbreviated URLs that are treated as a simple reference, and not a link to be unfurled.
+For example, if a message contains a link to "http://example.com" with the label "example.com" then that link will not be unfurled.
+There are more examples of this rule below.

 Note that our servers need to fetch every URL in a message in order to determine what kind of content it references.
 If you'd like to stop this from happening, set both `unfurl_links` and `unfurl_media` to false when posting